Welcome to all of our current Year 6 families who will be joining the Adolescent Community at MIC in 2026.

 As this is a new level of responsibility, Year 7 students are supported by their Guides to follow their timetable, as it requires them to relocate to different classrooms for each lesson.

-No, while students have the freedom to choose how they undertake a project or piece of work, the subjects are set in Year 7.
+Students have the freedom to choose how they undertake a project or piece of work, the subjects are set in Year 7.
 Students can begin to choose their preferred subjects from Year 11.

 There is a balanced approach to academic studies and personal, holistic growth of the individual.
 There are many opportunities for personal growth built into the curriculum with a strong emphasis on the progression of growth and leadership opportunities.